mozilla-services/docs/source/storage/apis-2.0.rst

     Returns an object mapping collection names associated with the account to the last modified timestamp for each collection.

+    Possible HTTP status codes:

+    - **304 Not Modified:**  no collections have been modified since the timestamp in the *X-If-Modified-Since* header.

 **GET** **https://<endpoint-url>/info/quota**